shariq1989/cookbook/content/recipe/shrimp_etoufee.md

 * Vegetables: I used traditional vegetables, including onion, celery, and green bell pepper.

-* Herbs: In my humble opinion, herbs can change an entire dish.
-I use fresh garlic, bay leaves, and fresh thyme to season the etoufee.
+* Herbs: In my opinion, herbs change an entire dish.
+I use fresh garlic, bay leaves, and fresh thyme to flavor the etouffee.

 * Shrimp Broth: You can opt for store-bought shrimp broth, but why not use the whole shrimp and make your own?
 The broth included in this recipe takes less than 10 minutes.